kailashbuki/beamerthemesaarland/README.md

 Saarland Beamer Theme
 ---------------------
 This is an unofficial beamer theme based on the colours of [Saarland University][sic-link].
-If you have any questions or suggestions, feel free to write me at [my email](mailto:kailash.buki@gmail.com).
+If you have any questions or suggestions, feel free to send me an [email](mailto:kailash.buki@gmail.com).

 **IMPORTANT**: Install the [Lato font][lato-font-link], and compile using LuaLaTeX or XeLaTeX.